blacklanternsecurity/bbot/README.md

   Save/load wordlist of common words gathered during a scan

   --save-wordcloud FILE
-                        Output wordcloud to file when the scan completes --load-wordcloud FILE
+                        Output wordcloud to custom file when the scan completes --load-wordcloud FILE
-                        Load wordcloud from a file and use it in the scan --load-last-wordcloud
+                        Load wordcloud from a custom file
-                        Load the wordcloud from the last scan (from $BBOT_HOME)

 Module dependencies:
   Control how modules install their dependencies